 The dynamic host configuration protocol (DHCP) feature makes it possible for a DHCP server on your intranet to assign an IP (internet protocol) address to your computer so that a boot image can be loaded onto your PC from an intranet server.
-The DHCP server must be one, such as the Intel LAN Desk Configuration Manager, that supports Boot P (Boot Protocol) on your intranet.
+The DHCP server on your intranet must contain a program, such as the Intel LAN Desk Configuration Manager, that supports Boot P (Boot Protocol).

-You can use RPL and DHCP in conjunction with the integrated Ethernet controller, or in conjunction with an optional network adapter, but not with both.
-If you install an optional network adapter, disable Ethernet Support in the Configuration/Setup Utility program if you want to use the RPL or DHCP features of the optional adapter.
-See "Ethernet Support" for information on disabling the integrated Ethernet controller.
+You can use RPL and DHCP with the integrated Ethernet controller, or with an optional network adapter, but not with both.
+If you install an optional network adapter, disable Ethernet Support in the Configuration/Setup Utility program if you want to use the RPL or DHCP features with the optional adapter.
+See "Ethernet Support" on page 56 for information on disabling the integrated Ethernet controller.